Liberation (magazine)

-Liberation was a 20th-century pacifist journal published 1956 through 1977 in the United States.
-A bimonthly and later a monthly, the magazine identified in the 1960s with the New Left.
+Liberation was a radical pacifist magazine published from 1956 to 1977 in the United States.
+A bimonthly and later a monthly, it aligned itself with the 1960s New Left.

 History

-Liberation was founded, published, and edited by David Dellinger, Bayard Rustin, Sidney Lens, Roy Finch, and A. J. Muste out of New York City and Glen Gardner, New Jersey.
+Liberation: An Independent Monthly was founded, edited and published by David Dellinger, Bayard Rustin, Sidney Lens, Roy Finch, and A. J. Muste out of New York City and from a small anarchist community in Glen Gardner, New Jersey where Dellinger lived.
+In the first issue, which appeared in April 1956, the editors included a kind of mission statement titled "Tract for the Times"; it concluded with this paragraph:

+Liberation will seek to inspire its readers not only to fresh thinking but to action now—refusal to run away or to conform, concrete resistance in the communities in which we live to all the ways in which human beings are regimented and corrupted, dehumanized and deprived of their freedom; experimentation in creative living by individuals, families, and groups; day to day support of movements to abolish colonialism and racism or for the freedom of all individuals from domination, whether military, economic, political, or cultural.

 Muste brought funding from the War Resisters League.
-For Rustin, the magazine was a major commitment of time and energy, raising money and meeting every week with Muste.
-He wrote to Martin Luther King Jr., who later wrote for the magazine.
-The June 1963 issue contained the full publication of King's "Letter from Birmingham Jail", the first version with that title.
+For Rustin, Liberation represented a major commitment of his time and energy as he worked to raise money and also was meeting regularly with Muste.
+Rustin contacted Martin Luther King Jr. to encourage him to write for the magazine.
+The June 1963 issue contained King's "Letter from Birmingham Jail", the first time it was printed in its entirety and under that title.

-Liberation: An Independent Monthly published its first issue in April 1956.

-The editorial positions of the magazine were somewhat comparable to those of Dissent and Studies on the Left.
-David Dellinger's support of the Cuban Castro regime caused a rift at the magazine, with philosophy professor Roy Finch resigning as an editor.
-Editorially, Liberation supported the Cuban Revolution, and published C. Wright Mills' article "Listen, Yankee!"
+The magazine's editorial positions were comparable to those of Studies on the Left.
+Dellinger backed the 1959 Cuban Revolution (which caused a rift at the magazine and resulted in Roy Finch resigning as an editor) and later published articles sympathetic to the Castro regime.
 The magazine supported Students for a Democratic Society and opposed the Vietnam War.

-The magazine supported Fellowship of Reconciliation (FoR) organizers, and its editorial offices at times served as a clearinghouse for activists conducting non-violent resistance.
+Liberation provided assistance to Fellowship of Reconciliation (FoR) organizers, and the magazine's editorial offices at times served as a clearinghouse for activists conducting non-violent resistance.

-Liberation occasionally ran investigative pieces.
-In early 1965, the magazine ran long articles by Vincent Salandria challenging the conclusions of the Warren Commission.
-In 1975, it published an article by Fred Landis on psychological warfare by the CIA in Chile.
+Liberation occasionally ran investigative journalist pieces.
+In early 1965, it printed two long articles by Vincent Salandria challenging the Warren Commission's findings on the JFK assassination.
+In 1975, the magazine published an exposé by Fred Landis, which accused the CIA of waging psychological warfare against Chile prior to the 1973 coup d'état.

-A poem by Louis Ginsberg, father of Allen Ginsberg, was published in the magazine.
-Children's book author Vera Williams made the artwork for many of the covers.
+A poem by Louis Ginsberg, father of Allen Ginsberg, was published in Liberation.
+Children's book author Vera Williams created the artwork for many of the covers.

-By 1977, the magazine was edited by Jan Edwards and Michael Nill out of Cambridge, Massachusetts.
-It ceased publication not long after the departure of Dellinger.
+By 1977, Dellinger had moved on to launch a new magazine called Seven Days.
+Liberation was being edited by Jan Edwards and Michael Nill out of Cambridge, Massachusetts, but it ceased publication not long after Dellinger's departure.

-Seeds of Liberation, a collection of Liberation articles, was edited by Paul Goodman and published in 1965.